FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * Changing the process group ID prefix
 * Changing the public IP source
 * Changing the number of storage servers per pod
-* Changing the node selector, when the `deletePodsWhenNodeSelectorChanges` flag is not set.
+* Changing the node selector, when the `remoteStorage` flag is not set.
 * Changing any part of the PVC spec
 * Increasing the resource requirements, when the `replaceInstancesWhenResourcesChange` flag is set.

 The number of inflight replacements can be configured by setting `maxConcurrentReplacements`, per default the operator will replace all misconfigured process groups.
 Depending on the cluster size this can require a quota that is has double the capacity of the actual required resources.

+When `remoteStorage` flag is enabled the operator will replace pods when the node selector is changed.
+This is beneficial to prevent costly pod migrations when it is possible to simply delete the pod and let the new pod reattach to the PV.
+In some cases this feature may need to be disabled, for example if pods need to be migrated across AZs in cloud providers where remote storage is limited to a single AZ.

 ## Automatic Replacements for ProcessGroups in Undesired State